pranavkalai/monte-carlo/README.md

 - **Compiler:** g++ for CPU, nvcc for GPU
 - **Libraries:** cuRAND (for GPU random number generation)

-*Note: Google Colab comes pre-installed with the CUDA environment, but if running locally or in your own IDE, you need to install the CUDA Toolkit.*
+> Google Colab comes pre-installed with the CUDA environment, but if running locally or in your own IDE, you need to install the CUDA Toolkit.*

+## Option Parameters

+The simulation uses several variables to define the European call option.
+These can be modified in the source code to explore different scenarios:

+- **`S0` (Initial Stock Price):** The starting price of the underlying stock.
+Default is `100.0`.
+- **`r` (Risk-Free Rate):** The annualized risk-free interest rate, used for discounting the option payoff.
+Default is `0.05` (5%).
+- **`sigma` (Volatility):** The standard deviation of the stock’s returns, representing how much the stock price can fluctuate.
+Default is `0.2` (20%).
+- **`T` (Time to Maturity):** The time until the option expires, in years.
+Default is `1.0`.
+- **`k` (Strike Price):** The price at which the option can be exercised.
+Default is `110.0`.

+> To test different market conditions or option scenarios, simply modify these values in the code before compiling and running the simulation.

 ## How to Compile